 As it happens, their story is my story.

 I was born in September 1964.
-Peter Vermes, Bruce Murray, John Harkes, Brian Bliss and everyone from this team are my exact contemporaries in U.S. soccer’s Generation Zero.
-We were all there at creation: wearing baseball-style stirrup socks in youth leagues during the early 1970s; rolling our eyes at the cockamamie theories earnestly conferred by the ignorant Soccer Dads who coached us (and appreciating all the more the odd, invaluably savvy immigrant dad); ogling those rare broadcasts of British and German league games (on public television of all things); watching NASL rise so magnificently (only to fold so damned tragically); and ultimately traveling abroad to play (and watch) the game as it was meant to be played.
+Vermes, Murray, Harkes, Trittschuh and Bliss, the entire American roster for Italia ’90, are my exact contemporaries in Generation Zero.
+We were all there at creation: wearing baseball-style stirrup socks in burgeoning youth leagues during the early 1970s; rolling our eyes at the cockamamie theories earnestly conferred by the ignorant Soccer Dads who coached us (and appreciating all the more the odd, invaluably savvy immigrant dad); ogling those rare broadcasts of British and German league games (on public television of all things); watching NASL rise so magnificently (only to fold so damned tragically); and ultimately “finishing” our footballing educations by traveling abroad to play (and watch) the game as it was meant to be played.

 We weren’t just contemporaries; sometimes, we were opponents.
-I faced (and was invariably humbled by) several of these game-changers growing up, at the club level, in college, in the semi-professional leagues that carried on in NASL’s absence.
-Hell, some members of the 1990 World Cup team billeted in my house (and those of my teammates).
+I faced (and was invariably humbled by) several of these elite players growing up, at the club level, in college, in the semi-professional leagues that carried on in NASL’s desolate absence.
+Hell, some members of the 1990 World Cup team had billeted in my house (and those of my teammates).
 In short, their story — as players — is my story, only writ larger and more successfully.

-In another important respect, however, the collective story of Generation Zero transcends the on-field realm.
+Keep this in mind as you read these pages because, in another important respect, the collective story of Generation Zero transcends the on-field realm.

-It’s their loss.
-Take a quick look around the next time you’re part of an MLS crowd; pay attention to the men and women who, today, routinely pack American bars to watch a U.S. international or some high-stakes Champions League match.
-It’s a demonstrably younger crowd.
-Indeed, I’m often the oldest guy there.
+Take a quick look around for yourself the next time you’re part of an MLS crowd.
+Like I did that afternoon in Seattle, pay attention to the men and women who, today, routinely pack American bars to watch a U.S. international or some high-stakes Champions League match.
+What you’ll find is a demonstrably younger crowd, one devoid of Boomers.
 If my elders are represented, they almost assuredly grew up elsewhere, in some soccer-loving culture of longstanding.